vexelon-dot-net/e-additives.server/docs/Architecture.md

 # Components

 The presented architecture can be described as a [3-tier](http://en.wikipedia.org/wiki/Multitier_architecture) domain based model.
-The goal of which is to allow for differnt technology and hardware based clients to connect to the server REST API and fetch/modify data.
+The goal of which is to allow for differnt technology and hardware based clients to connect to the server HTTP API and fetch/modify data.

 Note, that **availability** and **backup** scenarios are currently **not covered**!